PYangLab/ClueR/README.md

 #### Download and install
-The latest release can be downloaded from [here](https://github.com/PengyiYang/ClueR/releases) You can install the latest development version from github with
+The latest release can be downloaded from [here](https://github.com/PengyiYang/ClueR/releases)

+You can install the latest development version from github with:
 ```r
 devtools::install_github("PengyiYang/ClueR")
 ```